 Do you like glamorous décor?
 If so, this lighting idea will inspire you.

-The scattered lights resemble white flower buds, which will give your backyard a gentle exterior.
+The scattered lights resemble white flower buds, which will give your backyard a gentle exterior, in my opinion.

 Highlight The Best Features